GoHypernet/Galileo-IDE/README.md

 # Build

-To build a local version of the IDE, run the following command in the root of the project:
+To build a local version of the IDE, first uncomment the basic authentication commands at the bottom of the Dockerfile.
+Then run the following command in the root of the project:

 `docker build -t galileo-ide .`